R4x4nJ031/cloudrax-guard/README.md

   What to capture: running `cloudrax-guard scan examples/secure --dry-run`
 - `github-actions-scan-pass.png`
   What to capture: the successful GitHub Actions workflow run summary
-- `github-actions-job-details.png`
-  What to capture: the workflow job expanded with the scan steps visible
 - `list-rules-output.png`
   What to capture: running `cloudrax-guard list-rules`
-- `repo-tree.png`
-  What to capture: the project structure in your editor or file tree

 After you add them, these sections will render as the visual proof for the project: